 There is a significantly greater risk of being murdered in the United States if you are an African American.
 Still, even the African American homicide rate pales in comparison to that of Jamaica (59.5 per 100,000).

 The effect of religious belief on criminality has been well documented.
-As might be supposed, there is a significant suppressive effect of belief upon crime rates.
+As might be supposed, there is a significant suppressive effect of religious belief upon crime rates.

 Religion and Crime